MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 <!-- START:TODO:RICK-->
 TODO:RBL: correct the numbers in these several bullets.

 - At the extreme low end of the disk quality scale, the sector half-life is, say, two megahours.
-1E6 sectors, each with a half-life of 2E6 hours, scaling down for legibility, is comparable to 1E3 sectors with a half-life of 2E3 hours.
-Every 2,000 hours, about one half of the 1,000 sectors would incur an error.
-That 2,000 hours is less than a quarter of a year.
+In the first year, 0.35% of sectors would incur an error, that is, 3.5 sectors per thousand.
 A disk with a lifetime this low -- or an error rate this high -- would not be usable.
-- At the high end of the disk quality scale, the sector half-life is 1000E6 hours.
-Performing the same scaling, the 1E6 disk sectors with half-lives of 1000E6 hours are comparable to 1E3 disk sectors with half-lives of 1E6 hours.
-Every million hours -- about 110 years -- half of the sectors will incur an error.
-In the first year, only xxx % of the sectors will have an error; after ten years, xxx %.
+- At the high end of the disk quality scale, the sector half-life is, say, 1000E6 hours.
+In the first year, only 0.0007% of the sectors will have an error; after ten years, 0.007%.
 - In the middle of the scale, the sector half-life is 100E6 hours.
-Again, performing the same scaling, the 1E6 disk sectors with half-lives of 100E6 hours are comparable to 1E3 sectors with half-lives of 100E3 hours.
-Every 100,000 hours -- about 11 years -- half of the sectors will incur an error.
-After the first year, about xxx % of the sectors would be expected to have an error.
+Every 100,000,000 hours -- about 11,000 years -- half of the sectors will incur an error.
+After the first year, about 0.007% of the sectors would be expected to have an error.
-- In a more realistic area, consider half-lives of 30E6 to 50E6 hours.
-See table below.

 TODO:RBL: table goes here.  strictly poisson calculations.
 - horiz: sector half-life, 3, 10, 30, 50, 100, 1000 mh.
 - vert: pct sectors lost after 1 yr, 2 yrs, 5, 10; asterisks for not usable.
+- Table is in the PrintMe sheet of FailureRatesBackOfTheEnvelope.xls, and has already been included above in the section on Protect Against a Wide Range of Conditions.
 <!-- END:TODO:RICK-->